-Exhibit Number Description of Document 10.10 Exclusive Business Cooperation Agreement, by and between Dada Glory Network Technology (Shanghai) Co., Ltd. and Shanghai Qusheng Internet Technology Co., Ltd., dated November 14, 2014 10.11 Form of Power of Attorney, from each shareholder of Shanghai Qusheng Internet Technology Co., Ltd. to Dada Glory Network Technology (Shanghai) Co., Ltd., dated February 20, 2017 10.12†† English translation of Business Cooperation Agreement, by and between JD.com, Inc. and Dada Nexus Limited, dated April 26, 2016 10.13†† Amended and Restated Business Cooperation Agreement, by and between Walmart (China) Investment Co., Ltd. and Dada Nexus Limited, dated August 8, 2018 16.1 Form of letter from PricewaterhouseCoopers Zhong Tian LLP to the Securities and Exchange Commission 21.1 List of Significant Subsidiaries and VIE of the Registrant 23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountants LLP, an independent registered public accounting firm 23.2 Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.3 Consent of Commerce & Finance Law Offices (included in Exhibit 99.2) 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Opinion of Commerce & Finance Law Offices regarding certain PRC law matters 99.3 Consent of iResearch Consulting Group
+Exhibit Number Description of Document 10.11† Exclusive Business Cooperation Agreement, by and between Dada Glory Network Technology (Shanghai) Co., Ltd. and Shanghai Qusheng Internet Technology Co., Ltd., dated November 14, 2014 10.12† Form of Power of Attorney, from each shareholder of Shanghai Qusheng Internet Technology Co., Ltd. to Dada Glory Network Technology (Shanghai) Co., Ltd., dated February 20, 2017 10.13†(2) English translation of Business Cooperation Agreement, by and between JD.com, Inc. and Dada Nexus Limited, dated April 26, 2016 10.14†(2) Amended and Restated Business Cooperation Agreement, by and between Walmart (China) Investment Co., Ltd. and Dada Nexus Limited, dated August 8, 2018 16.1† Letter from PricewaterhouseCoopers Zhong Tian LLP to the Securities and Exchange Commission 21.1† List of Significant Subsidiaries and VIE of the Registrant 23.1 Consent of Deloitte Touche Tohmatsu Certified Public Accountants LLP, an independent registered public accounting firm 23.2† Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.3† Consent of Commerce & Finance Law Offices (included in Exhibit 99.2) 23.4† Consent of Jun Yang 23.5† Consent of Lei Xu 23.6† Consent of Bonnie Yi Zhang 23.7† Consent of Baohong Sun 24.1† Powers of Attorney (included on signature page) 99.1† Code of Business Conduct and Ethics of the Registrant 99.2† Opinion of Commerce & Finance Law Offices regarding certain PRC law matters 99.3† Consent of iResearch Consulting Group

-\ To be filed by amendment.
+To be filed by amendment.

-\\ Previously filed.
+† Previously filed.

-Exhibit A contained in this agreement is an English translation, whereas the rest of the original agreement is in English.
+(1) Exhibit A contained in this agreement is an English translation, whereas the rest of the original agreement is in English.

-Portions of this exhibit have been omitted in reliance of the revised Item 601 of Regulation S-K. The registrant hereby undertakes to furnish copies of any of the omitted portions upon request by the Securities and Exchange Commission.
+(2) Portions of this exhibit have been omitted in reliance of the revised Item 601 of Regulation S-K. The registrant hereby undertakes to furnish copies of any of the omitted portions upon request by the Securities and Exchange Commission.